Navigating at night requires special care. It is essential for you to see other boats and have them see you.

 Commercial ship recognition

 Daymarks and navigation lights indicate the activities of larger ships and many commercial and fishing ships.
 The following examples describe some of the more common day shapes and navigation lights used.
-For a more comprehensive list, refer to the Small Ships Manual.
 The lights used to signal particular operations are in addition to standard navigation lights (for example port, starboard, anchor).

 - Ships at anchor